RuchikaTalele12/RuchikaTalele12/README.md

  ---
  ' <B>Let not the fruit of action be your motive to action.
-Your concern is with action alone, not with the fruit of action.</B> '
+Your concern is with action alone, not with the fruit of action.</B> '-The Bhagavad Gita
- - The Bhagavad Gita

 <p align="center"><b>💁‍♀️Thanks for visiting my profile!💫</b></p>